supendi/validant/README.md

 });
 ```

-### ✅ Saferval: NO SHAPE CEREMONY, NO TYPE DUPLICATION
+### ✅ Validant: NO SHAPE CEREMONY, NO TYPE DUPLICATION

 Your model is your source of truth.
 Why would we have to do
 `name: string()` or `username: z.string()`
 when your model already have that?

-Given you already have a model (and you should), Saferval wraps validations around it — **not the other way around**:
+Given you already have a model (and you should), Validant wraps validations around it — **not the other way around**:
 ```ts
 class Account {
     name: string;